-If you're anything like me, you have my deepest sympathies!
-Seriously, if your brain is anything like mine, then it will feel like it's permanently switched to 'whizz' mode.
+If you're anything like us, you have our deepest sympathies!
+Seriously, if your brain is anything like ours, then it will feel like it's permanently switched to 'whizz' mode.
 It never stops.
 A constant blur of thoughts and images fly through it, so finding something to help calm that down might just be what you need.

 It could well be the 'something' you're looking for might be mediation.
 Meditation is an age-old practice that aims to relieve the stresses and strains of modern life.